Ioana Ciolacu: Career

 In April 2015, Ciolacu opened her online shop and launched her SS15 video campaign, called Lure.
 Directed by Anton and Damian Groves and produced by Studioset, the video won several awards at the Miami Fashion Film Festival.
-In 2016, Ciolacu develops an ethical knitwear line that comes to add up to the brand ethos regarding ethical trade and sustainability.
+In 2016, Ciolacu developed an ethical knitwear line that comes to add up to the brand ethos regarding ethical trade and sustainability.
 Made in collaboration with Kraftmade, the line supports local craftsmanship and wool trade.